FrazerChard/frazerchard.github.io/README.md

 StarkNet (SN) contract can specify a message for an L1 Ethereum (ETH) contract to recieve.
 Three steps to this - generate, verify and digest
 1 - Custom contract on SN :
-Generates message -> application specific contract containing 'send_message_to_l1() 2 SN contract on ETH :
+    Generates message -> application specific contract containing `send_message_to_l1()` 2 SN contract on ETH :
-Verifies message validity -> StarkNet.sol contains function 'consumeMessageFromL2()
+    Verifies message validity -> StarkNet.sol contains function `consumeMessageFromL2()` -> computes the hash that ties the messages to both L1 and L2 contracts -> checks hash is stored as a fact, verified by STARK validity proof
--> computes the hash that ties the messages to both L1 and L2 contracts -> checks hash is stored as a fact, verified by STARK validity proof 3 Custom contract on ETH :
+3 Custom contract on ETH :
-Digests message -> L1L2Example.sol contains 'withdraw()' function. -> this calls 'StarkNet.sol' and verifies that the payload is valid from the specified L2 address
+    Digests message -> L1L2Example.sol contains `withdraw()` function. -> this calls `StarkNet.sol` and verifies that the payload is valid from the specified L2 address.

 ```javascript
 // Declare this file as a StarkNet contract.